Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-auction.md

 Several auctions will take place in the preceding six months before a set of parachain slot leases begin.

-Bidders will submit a configuration of bids specifying the DOT amount they are willing to lock up and for which ranges.
+Bidders will submit a configuration of bids specifying the SOLAR amount they are willing to lock up and for which ranges.
 The slot ranges may be any continuous range of the periods 1 - 4.

 A bidder configuration for a single bidder may look like this: